uofuseismo/umps/README.md

    3. Can validate connections.

 This software was initially presented in On-premises Integration of Machine Learning Models at UUSS - Distributed Computing and Messaging at the SSA 2022 conference.

+# Status

+The software is currently under active development.
+An initial release is slated for mid-2023.
+The major development pushes right now are:

+   1. Improving remote monitoring of and interaction with modules.
+   2. Creating a doxygen-based manual.
+   3. Migrating some modules to a subsequent library - Utah Real-Time Seismology.
+   4. Continuous delivery.

+Expect the API to change without notice.

 # Compiling